 How much does your power cost?

-The cost of electricity to power your home varies from state to state.
-Your state regulators determine the rates you pay as a consumer.
-Between each state and region are interconnected high-voltage transmission lines that are overseen by FERC.
+The cost of electricity to power your home or small business varies from state to state, and your state regulators determine the retail rates you pay as a consumer.
+FERC affects those rates through its regulation of transmission and wholesale power.
+Across the country are interconnected high-voltage transmission lines that are overseen by FERC.

-Data shown is from October & November 2024.
+Data below is from October & November 2024.
 The cost ranged from 4.95 cents per kilowatt to 45.59 cents per kilowatt.

 Cents per kilowatt hour | ||